r-pad/zephyr/README.md

 # ZePHyR: Zero-shot Pose Hypothesis Rating

 [ZePHyR](https://bokorn.github.io/zephyr/) is a zero-shot 6D object pose estimation pipeline.
-Its core is a learned scoring function that compares the sensor observation to a sparse object rendering of each candidate pose hypothesis.
+The core is a learned scoring function that compares the sensor observation to a sparse object rendering of each candidate pose hypothesis.
 We used PointNet++ as the network structure and trained and tested on YCB-V and LM-O dataset.

 ![ZePHyR pipeline animation](images/ZePHyR_Text_Small.gif)